cipherstash-archive/cipherstash-rails-demo-app/README.md

 In order for the `encrypted` mode to work after the plaintext columns have been dropped, the types of the CipherStash encrypted columns must be specified in the model.

-Add this to your Patient model:

-_A quick note, this is in addition to the updates made to the model in the previous steps._
+Uncomment this in your Patient model in `app/models/patient.rb`:

 ```ruby
   # Note that the types of CipherStash-protected columns must be specified here in